 The creation is part of the OUTROS MUNDOS program, developed by Victor Córdon Studios.
 OUTROS MUNDOS is an initiative dedicated to migrant communities residing in Portugal, aiming to create public sharing and interaction platforms through the study of their cultures.

-I was invited by Victor Córdon Studios to explore Iran and its culture through the creation of a piece to be presented within the framework of the OUTROS MUNDOS program.
+I was invited by the Estúdios Victor Córdon to explore Iran and its culture through the creation of a piece to be presented as part of the Outros Mundos programme.

-I approached the invitation as a challenge to connect with Persian culture, allowing me to explore and celebrate its richness.
-I wish for the piece to combine charm and contemplation based on an artistic experience anchored in the contributions of the Iranian diaspora rooted in our country.
-I aim to pave the thematic path of the piece by compiling individual visions carrying references, suggestions, and avenues for study.
+I wished to combine enchantment and contemplation through an artistic experience rooted in the contributions of the Iranian diaspora living in Portugal.
+We charted the thematic path of the piece by gathering individual perspectives carrying references, suggestions and directions for research.

-I intend to explore different styles of traditional Iranian dance, reinterpreted by myself and the collaborators of this creation in light of contemporary dance.
-The focus is on the female universe, with Iranian poetry and music, among other elements, serving as integrative and inspiring components.
+We explored different styles of traditional Iranian dance, reinterpreted by myself and the collaborators involved in this creation through the lens of contemporary dance.
+The focus lies on the female universe, with Iranian poetry and music, among others, serving as integrating and inspiring elements.

 ― Clara Andermatt